Mindfulness for Parents: Practical Exercises During Caregiving

 A full-attention pause is one minute of listening without correcting, teaching, or solving.
 It is especially useful for mindfulness for caregivers who feel pulled between the child, the clock, and the next task.

-Try this: get near eye level, relax your jaw, and let the child finish one thought.
+Try this: get close enough to listen without crowding, soften the muscles around your mouth, and let the child finish one thought.
 Then reflect one sentence back: “You wanted the blue cup, and I gave you the red one.”
 No sermon.
 No instant fix.
+One pattern we notice is that children often settle a little when they hear that the main point landed.

 Tiny, but not nothing.

 Mindful listening is linked with warmer parent-child interactions and less reactive parenting patterns.
-In a randomized trial of 192 parents of preschoolers, a mindfulness-based parenting program improved parent mindfulness and reduced dysfunctional parenting styles, with changes associated with fewer child behavior problems source.
+In a randomized trial of 192 parents of preschoolers, a mindfulness-based parenting program improved parent mindfulness and reduced dysfunctional parenting styles, with changes associated with fewer child behavior problems PubMed research.

 Caregivers looking for a low-friction listening exercise can use Mindful.net because the Mindfulness Practices App separates one-minute practices from longer meditation lessons.